So, what exactly are the requirements to buy $2,000,000 or more of life insurance?

 If your health concerns are more serious, don’t give up before speaking with us.
-JRC works with 40+ companies for a reason.
-Each has unique “underwriting niches”, health areas where they are more liberal than their competitors.
+JRC works with 45+ companies for a reason.
+Each has unique “underwriting niches”, or health areas where they are more liberal than their competitors.
 It’s the reason there are so many life insurance carriers out there.

-JRC has access to over 40 insurance company guidelines, not 6 or 8 like our largest competitors.
+JRC has access to over 45 insurance companies’ guidelines, not six or eight like our largest competitors.
 In addition, we provide a free service of “re-shopping” your policy once we receive your exam results, making sure we not only quote the best rates, but deliver the best rates you medically qualify for, even if it’s a different insurance company than where we began the process.

 Am I Required to Take an Exam to Prove That I Am In Good Health?

-The tables below provide sample monthly rates for $2,000,000 of level coverage for a healthy non-smoking male.
-The rates are for the “preferred best” risk category and are from an insurance companies rated A- or better by AM Best.
-For comparison, we’ve provided rates guaranteed until age 90.
+The tables below provide sample monthly rates for $2,000,000 of level term coverage for a healthy non-smoking male.
+The rates are for the “preferred best” risk category, and are from an insurance companies rated A- or better by AM Best.
+For comparison, we’ve also provided rates guaranteed until age 90.

-Not everyone will qualify for “Preferred Best” rates, which represent the lowest insurable risk of 12 risk categories.
-If you have health issues like elevated blood sugar or well-managed type II diabetes, you can still for “Standard Risk” rates, which are 4 out of 12 on risk.
+Not everyone will qualify for “preferred best” rates, which represent the lowest insurable risk of 12 risk categories.
+If you have health issues like elevated blood sugar or well-managed type II diabetes, you can still for “standard” rates, which are 4 out of 12 on risk.
 They represent average risk for a given age group.

-Since few of us are “Supermen”, Standard rates may even be available to someone who has been successfully treated for cancer or is 50-75 pounds above “ideal weight”.
+Since few of us are “Supermen/women”, standard rates may even be available to someone who has been successfully treated for cancer or is 50-75 pounds above “ideal weight”.

 Why Would A Life Insurance Company Decline my Application?

-- Ongoing or current or treatments for kidney disease including dialysis, chronic kidney disease or kidney failure and liver diseases like Cirrhosis will also cause your application to be denied.
-In some situations if your viral count is very low, Hepatitis C may be insurable.
+6. Ongoing or current or treatments for kidney disease including dialysis, chronic kidney disease or kidney failure and liver diseases like Cirrhosis will also cause your application to be denied.
+In some situations, if your viral count is very low, Hepatitis C may be insurable.

-- Any diagnosis of any form of Congestive Heart Failure, heart transplant, Implanted Cardiac Defibrillator, or Angina will cause your application to be denied.
+7. Any diagnosis of any form of congestive heart failure, heart transplant, an implanted cardiac defibrillator, or angina will cause your application to be denied.